rasimmaxx/ArduinoBluetoothManager/README.md

 Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements:
-Arduino for the microcontroller platform
-HC-05 Bluetooth Module documentation
-Your Name for development and maintenance